note from the indivisible team

 A defensive strategy does not mean dropping your own policy priorities or staying silent on an alternate vision for our country over the next four years.
-What it means is that, when you’re trying to influence your MoC, you will have the most leverage when you are focused on whatever the current legislative priority is.
+What it means is that, when you’re trying to influence your MoC, you will have the most leverage when you are focused on the current legislative priority.

 how your Member of Congress thinks, and how to use that to save democracy

 This chapter explains how congressional offices and the people within them work, and what that means for your advocacy strategy.

 To influence your own Member of Congress (MoC), you have to understand one thing: every House member runs for office every two years and every Senator runs for election every six years.
 Functionally speaking, MoCs are always either running for office or getting ready for their next election—a fact that shapes everything they do.

 HELP, MY MOC IS IN A SAFE DISTRICT

 If your actions threaten this narrative, then you will unnerve your MoC and change their decision-making process.
 If your MoC is in a heavily Democratic or Republican district, you may assume that they have a safe seat and there’s nothing you can do to influence them.
 This is not true!
 The reality is that no MoC ever considers themselves to be safe from all threats.
 MoCs who have nothing to fear from a general election still worry about primary challenges.

 More broadly, no one stays a MoC without being borderline compulsive about protecting their image.
 Even the safest MoC will be deeply alarmed by signs of organized opposition, because these actions create the impression that they’re not connected to their district and not listening to their constituents.